EngAlaaEmad/path-planning/README.md

 ## Inputs

 The inputs from the simulator to the path planner are the following:
-- Main car's localization data: position in map/Frenet coordinates, yaw angle, speed
+- main car's localization data: position in map/Frenet coordinates, yaw angle, speed
-- Previous path data: list of previous points sent by the planner, with the processed points removed
+- previous path data: list of previous points sent by the planner, with the processed points removed
-- Previous path's end s and d values (Frenet coordinates)
+- previous path's end s and d values (Frenet coordinates)
-- Sensor fusion data: a 2D vector of all other cars' attributes on the same side of the road (position, speed, ID)
+- sensor fusion data: a 2D vector of all other cars' attributes on the same side of the road (position, speed, ID)

 ## Outputs